DLR-SC/rce-website/README.md

 # Website for RCE

-Homepage (landing page) and announcements for RCE (http://rcenvironment.de).
+Homepage (landing pages) and announcements for RCE (http://rcenvironment.de).

-Based on [Pelican](http://blog.getpelican.com/) and a modifed Polar theme by [CodePassenger](http://www.codepassenger.com/).
+Based on [Pelican](http://blog.getpelican.com/) and a modifed Polar themes by [CodePassenger](http://www.codepassenger.com/).

 ## Local Installation